WaveHack/IssueBot/issuebot/README.md

 !searchissues [user/repo] query
 ```

 Note the user/repo parameter here.
-Unlike with creating an issue, you need to provide the full repository path.
+Unlike with creating an issue, you need to provide the full repository path due to how the Discord search API works.

 Same with creating an issue, user/repo is optional if you have set a default repository.